-The subject content for French, German and Spanish is organised around five broad topic areas which provide contexts for the acquisition of vocabulary and the study of grammar and structures.
-Through the study of these topic areas, students will gain an insight into target language countries and communities.
-The topic areas are:
+The subject content for French, German and Spanish is organised around three broad themes which provide contexts for the acquisition of vocabulary and the study of grammar and structures.
+Through the study of these themes, students will gain an insight into target language countries and communities.
+The themes are: